Team Check-in/Registration will take place online through GotSoccer prior to the event.

 - Roster provided by team's state association, or

-- Roster provided by tournament (see registration information on tournament website)
+- Roster provided by the tournament (see registration information on tournament website)

 - Permission to Travel paperwork